bkw777/notice.sh/README.md

 In Debian and Ubuntu you can ensure all dependencies are installed with the following command:

-    $ sudo apt-get install bash libglib2.0-bin
+    $ sudo apt install bash libglib2.0-bin

 ## Usage

-notify-send.sh has mostly the same command line options as notify-send with a few additional ones:
+notify-send.sh has mostly the same command line options as notify-send, with a few additional ones and a few differences.

     Usage:
-      notify-send.sh [OPTION...] <SUMMARY> [BODY] - create a notification
+      notify-send.sh [OPTION...] <SUMMARY> [BODY]

     Help Options:
       -?|--help                         Show help options